Why do I need to register for the Pod?

 I can't find my school on the Pod's registration pages, what should I do?

 If you can't find your school on the Pod's registration page please try entering only the first part of your postcode.
-If you still can't find your school please contact us.
+If you still can't find your school please you can use the manual registration.

 I am unable to register and need some help.
 What should I do?